Crack cocaine is one of the most dangerous drugs around. On top of that, this drug is highly addictive.

 Unfortunately, crack cocaine is a drug that is often mixed with other drugs.
 Users do this to experience unique and more intense highs, although combining drugs like this is often dangerous to the minds and bodies of users.

-What Common Drugs Are Used with Crack Cocaine?
+What Drugs Are Commonly Used With Crack Cocaine?

 Other drugs have also been mixed with crack cocaine over the years.
 Generally speaking, the likely “mixing” drug for a region depends on what the most popular drugs are for that area.